hananell/Spadefoots/README.md

 1. Detect spadefoots using the model.
 2. Detect movements, defined as any change between the images.
 3. If there is an overlap - a spadefoot has moved.

+Images and model weights are not here as they are too big.